 What does Grow: Johnson County do, exactly?

 Grow: Johnson County is a hunger-relief and educational farm initiative of Iowa Valley RC&D focused on reducing food insecurity and empowering a new wave of local growers.
-We are currently utilizing three acres of land located at the Johnson County Poor Farm in Iowa City, IA, where we grow organic fruits and vegetables that are donated to local hunger-relief agencies and provide hands-on gardening and farming experience for community members of all ages and backgrounds.
+We are currently utilizing four acres of land located at the Johnson County Historic Poor Farm in Iowa City, IA, where we grow organic fruits and vegetables that are donated to local hunger-relief agencies and provide hands-on gardening and farming experience for community members of all ages and backgrounds.

 Why does Grow: Johnson County do what they do?